minakamoto/pcshscr2023/docs/1st.md

 +      {pokemon && <ItemDisplay item={pokemon} />}
 ```

-##### Open the src/ItemDisplay.tsx file and replace its contents with the following code:
+##### Open the src/ItemDisplay.tsx file and replace its contents with the following code

 ```jsx
 // ItemDisplay.tsx